 If you are too ill to participate in this course due to COVID-19 or another illness, please contact the instructor as soon as you are able.
-All materials will be made available on Carmen, including lecture recordings and slides.
-Alternate assignments or extensions may be arranged.
+All materials are available on Carmen, including lecture recordings and slides.
+But extensions may be arranged.